BetterHelp: Background

 BetterHelp was founded by Alon Matas in 2013.
 Matas partnered with co-founder Danny Bragonier to develop BetterHelp's web-based counseling portal and therapist directory.
+The company was originally incorporated in Delaware as Compile, Inc., but later began operating as BetterHelp.

 In 2015, BetterHelp was acquired by Teladoc, a telehealth company of telemedicine service providers since 2002.
 Teladoc acquired BetterHelp for $3.5 million in cash and a $1 million promissory note, with an agreement to make annual payments to the sellers equal to 15% of the total net revenue generated by the BetterHelp business for each of the next three years.

 Services

-According to the company, BetterHelp's counseling staff consists of accredited psychologists, social workers, marriage and family therapists, and board-licensed counselors, each having a master's degree or doctorate with at least three years and 1,000 hours of experience.
+According to the company, BetterHelp's counseling staff consists of accredited psychologists; social workers; marriage and family therapists; and board-licensed counselors, each having a master's degree or doctorate with at least three years and 1,000 hours of experience.
 BetterHelp evaluates providers in a process that includes verifying licensure and requiring a case study exam, which is reviewed by a licensed clinician.
 BetterHelp offers individual therapy only, but its subsidiaries, Regain and Teen Counseling, provide couples counseling and teen therapy, respectively.

 After subscribing, BetterHelp assigns users a "room" in which to send private messages, live chat, and schedule video or phone sessions with a counselor.
 The "room" is open 24/7 and can be accessed from any Internet-connected device.
 BetterHelp offers four live therapy sessions monthly.

 History

 As of 2018, BetterHelp reported 33 million therapy sessions with more than 2,000 counselors on its site.
 In the same year, the company's revenue had reached a projected $60 million.

 In 2021, BetterHelp partnered with Ariana Grande, offering $1 million worth of free therapy.
 According to Behavioral Health Business, the company worked with 2.5 million patients and brought in $700 million in revenue that year.

-From 2020 through 2023, BetterHelp was the top purchaser of podcast ads, spending nearly 8 million dollars on podcast ads in December 2023.
+From 2020 through 2023, BetterHelp was the top purchaser of podcast ads, spending nearly $8 million on podcast ads in December 2023.
 BetterHelp has sponsored many YouTubers, leading the website Polygon to label it "one of YouTube’s most prominent sponsors".

 In November 2023, Alon Matas announced that he was leaving the company after 10 years.

 During the Gaza war, BetterHelp offered six months of therapy "at no cost for those affected by the war in Israel".
 This was first made known via an announcement on the Israeli government's official Twitter account.
 A spokesperson for BetterHelp's parent company told Snopes that this was "an independent initiative" and that Israel's government was not involved.

 In May 2024, BetterHelp partnered with Tom Brady, giving away a month of free services.